-OTHER EXECUTIVE OFFICERS.
-No base salaries of executive officers were increased in 2000.
-The Committee believed that the salary structure in place for all executive officers remained appropriate for 2000 subject to further review in 2001.
-The other executive officers also received, in some cases, bonus awards under the Company's incentive compensation plan and equity-based incentive compensation in the form of restricted stock awards in 2000.
-The 2000 restricted stock awards and bonuses were granted to certain executive officers based on the Committee's subjective evaluation of individual and corporate performance, including the same factors described above regarding Mr. A. Coppola's compensation.
+Other Executive Officers.
+The 2001 FPL study indicated that the base salaries of Messrs.
+Contis, O'Hern, Bayer and Sidwell were low compared to their respective peers.
+Therefore, the base salaries of Messrs.
+Contis, O'Hern, Bayer and Sidwell were increased to \$400,000, \$350,000, 300,000 and \$275,000, respectively, effective June 1, 2001.
+The Committee, however, believed that the salary structure in place for the remaining executive officers remained appropriate for 2001.
+The other executive officers also received, in some cases, bonus awards under the Company's incentive compensation plan and equity-based incentive compensation in the form of restricted stock awards in 2001.
+The 2001 restricted stock awards and bonuses were granted to certain executive officers based on the Committee's subjective evaluation of individual and corporate performance, including the same factors described above regarding Mr. A. Coppola's compensation.
 Messrs.
-E. Coppola, Contis and Sidwell each participated in the New Program and elected to convert all or a portion of what would otherwise have been a cash bonus to restricted stock.
-All of the named executives are entitled to receive minimum specified annual base salaries as set forth in their respective employment agreements with the Company, except Mr. Contis who does not have an employment agreement.
+E. Coppola, Contis and Sidwell each participated in the Restricted Stock Bonus Program and elected to convert all or a portion of what would otherwise have been a cash bonus to restricted stock.
+All of the executives are entitled to receive minimum specified annual base salaries as set forth in their respective employment agreements with the Company, except Mr. Contis who does not have an employment agreement.
 The Committee contemplates that any annual increases will generally be based on substantially the same criteria that will be used for Mr. A. Coppola.